Madame Gao: No. They blinded themselves.

 - Now that we've gotten to meet Fisk in person, he comes across as friendly, socially awkward and a bit of a romantic with Vanessa...until Anatoly makes the mistake of crashing his date to inform him that they want to agree to Fisk's offer of support and resources.
 He has Wesley take Anatoly to an empty lot in Queens.
 As they're sitting in the car, Wesley's phone picks up a call.James Wesley: [answers phone] Sir? [beat] Yes, passenger's side. [hangs up]

 Anatoly Ranskahov: Was that him?

 James Wesley: Hmmm.
 He'd like to have a word with you.

 Anatoly Ranskahov: Oh that's good...

-- What's even more shocking is that, even though Anatoly was probably dead by the first few door slams, Fisk does not stop until his head is smashed off.
+- Even though Anatoly is clearly dead after the second or third door slam, Fisk does not stop until his head is smashed off.
 If Fisk gets pissed off, you're not just dead; you're obliterated.